New South Wales V set: Second batch (DCM and DCT)

 From October 1977, the second batch began to enter service, with many differences from the first batch.
 The electrical equipment was all mounted on the power car, using Mitsubishi Electric equipment; they had stainless steel underframes; were fitted with vacuum retention toilets, and had gold as opposed to green tinted windows.
-These cars were the first of the V sets, with the V indicating two-car double decker sets, as opposed to four-car and six-car double decker U sets.
+These cars were the first of the V sets, which were the two-car equivalent of double deck U sets.
 These cars operated separately from the 1970 cars, as the two types were not compatible with each other.